cferland/project_1/readme.md

 #### Clear Board

-There will be a button to clear the board and start a new reading at the bottom of the page.
+There will be a button to clear the board and start a new reading at the top of the page.
 The previous question will disappear and the text input will reappear.

 ## Stretch Goals